-A stay will not promote judicial economy but will, in fact, impede it for three reasons: First, fully briefed motions to dismiss are already pending for this court's consideration.
-Second, the Panel is unlikely to grant FHFA's motion, which does not satisfy the statutory criteria for transfer.
+A stay will not promote judicial economy but will, in fact, impede it for three reasons: First, the Panel is unlikely to grant FHFA's motion, which does not satisfy the statutory criteria for transfer.
+Second, resolution of the pending or impending dispositive motions in this case will require production of different administrative records than the ones Defendants will produce in the other related actions.
 Finally, a stay will prevent the natural development of the law.